teamtreedyn/Binoculars/README.md

 # Binoculars #
-{literally watching your every move*}   *not really, just when your graph runs. 🔍
+if you press run, you can't hide... 🔍
 ________________

 ### What ###

-A user friendly tracker for Dynamo, that reports key stats about Dynamo Use to Google sheets, which can be visualised using a report template in Google Data Store with an option to embed the report in your personal/company website.
+Binoculars is a data tracker for Dynamo, it reports key stats about Dynamo Use to Google sheets, and visualised using Google Data Store which can be embeded in your personal/company website and used to observe Dynamo use, diagnose outdated Dynamo versions .

 ### How it works ###

+Download the github repository, use visual studio (or similar) to add to a new google sheets file ID.
+On build it will be placed in the correct location for ongoing Dynamo use.
+This build works with Dynamo Sandbox, but can be edited to work with Dynamo for Revit.

+Once installed Binoculars will run when you run a Dynamo graph.

+Further work is required to facilitate wider implementation to overcome google authentication, and legal requirements.

+Visualising the data - we've created a template in Google Data Studio that can be connected to your Google Sheet to show your results.

 ### Why ###

+Collecting data about your dynamo script use can help in so many ways, we've identified three catagories of users but there are probably many more
+- executive level - understanding the benefits/return on investment of dynamo use
+- diagnostics - evaluate where outdated versions of Dynamo or graphs are use
+- users - see which scripts are used the most, identify champion users to go to for help

-### Contribute ###
+### Please contribute ###

 Binoculars is a community project arising out of the UKDUG Hackathon April 2019.
 Feel free to make suggestions, track and submit bugs.
 _____________